Category: Environmental Education

 However, increased winds due to climate change can also cause “dead zones”.
 If the winds bring oxygen-poor and nutrient rich water from the ocean’s depths to the surface, this fertilizes phytoplankton at the surface, creating a bloom.
 The phytoplankton use up what little oxygen there is and when they die and decay at the ocean bottom, more oxygen is used up.
 The dynamic is very well illustrated in the Oregon State University image above.

-Be hopeful.
 Help empower change.

 Nature gave us sockeye salmon this year.
 A red-scaled, bounding life source, some 34 million fish strong.